darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ### Modules

-OCaml has a complex module system, which takes some time to grasp.
+ReScript has a complex module system, which takes some time to grasp.
 Modules can have parameters, have inheritance, and each other these features uses a complicated, difficult to grasp syntax.

-We only barely use modules in the Dark codebase, so here's what you need to know:
+We only barely use modules in the Dark codebase, so here's what you need to
+know:

 - all files are automatically modules.
 Note that in the backend, modules need to have their directory names included, but not in the client.

 - using a module is simple: